Anything-Minecraft-Team/anything-minecraft/tutorials/en_us/Advanced JAR picking.md

 If you want to go a little more in-depth with JAR picking, you've come to the right place.

-Most popular Spigot/Bukkit JARs are :
+# Most popular Spigot/Bukkit JARs are :
-1. PaperSpigot

-2. Spigot

-3. CraftBukkit (rarely used)                  These support using Spigot/Bukkit plugins, don't try mods with them (won't work)

-4. Purpur

-5. Tuinity
-#

 1. PaperSpigot - Most popular JAR for Spigot/Bukkit, quite fast and stable, they roll out small patches at least every 2 days or so, good choice if you're just starting with your MC server and don't have much past experience because it's fast and simple.